jeremymv2/mining_visibility_office_hour/README.md

 ### Add to Dashboard
 Once you have a Search and associated Visualization defined, it's time to add them to a Dashboard!

-Click on the 'Dashboard' tab, then:
+Click on the 'Dashboard' tab then:

  - Click 'New Dashboard'